✓ Updated May 2026

 Essential Travel Tips

 Don't miss out on the local goat cheese, 'Crottin de Chavignol.'
-It's a regional specialty and absolutely delicious, especially when fresh from a local market.
-Try it crumbled on a salad or simply with a piece of crusty baguette and a glass of Sancerre wine.
+It's a regional specialty and absolutely delicious, especially when paired with a crisp Sancerre wine.
+Look for it at local markets or ask for it on the menu at traditional bistros for an authentic taste of the Loire.

-Learn a few basic French phrases before you go; a simple 'Bonjour,' 'Merci,' and 'S'il vous plaît' goes a long way with locals, especially in smaller villages.
-While many in tourist areas speak English, showing an effort to speak French is always appreciated and can lead to warmer interactions.
+Learn a few basic French phrases – 'Bonjour,' 'Merci,' 'S'il vous plaît,' and 'Au revoir' go a long way.
+While many people in tourist areas speak some English, making an effort to speak French is always appreciated and can lead to warmer interactions with locals, especially in smaller towns.

 One Travel Essential Almost Everyone Forgets